Share this Article

-When you're renting an apartment in New York City, there are some pretty big monetary hurdles to overcome: You typically need to put down the first month's rent plus a security deposit.
-Then there's the dreaded broker fee, which typically ranges from 12 to 15 percent of your annual rent, though sometimes as little as one month.
+When you're renting an apartment in New York City, there are some pretty big financial hurdles to overcome: In addition to the first month's rent, you typically need to put down a security deposit.
+Then there's the dreaded broker fee, which usually ranges from 12 to 15 percent of your annual rent, although sometimes it can be as little as one month.
+(There was some drama recently about a broker fee ban, but you still have to pay it, for now anyway.)

-Broker fees are levied by agents who help you find an apartment.
-In some cases, having an expert do the heavy lifting for you is worth the hefty price tag, if you don’t have time to DIY, can’t find what you want on your own, you're planning to stay put for a couple of years or longer, or your employer is paying for your broker as part of your relocation expenses.
+Broker fees are paid to agents who help you find an apartment.
+In some cases, having an expert do the heavy lifting for you is worth the hefty price tag, if you don’t have a lot of time, can’t find what you want on your own, or your employer is paying for your broker fee as part of your relocation expenses.

 If you exhaust the DIY method—or just feel exhausted—sign up here to take advantage of the corporate relocation rate offered by Brick Underground partner Triplemint.
 A tech-savvy real estate brokerage founded by a pair of Yale grads in response to the frustrating apartment searches of classmates and colleagues, Triplemint will charge a broker's fee of 10 percent of a year's rent versus the usual 12 to 15 percent if the apartment is an "open" listing (versus an "exclusive" listing where the fee is split with the broker holding the listing.)
 Bonus: The agents at Triplemint are a delight to deal with.

-Ready to begin your search?
+Ready to begin your search for a new apartment?
 Keep reading for Brick Underground’s newly updated list of the best websites for finding no-fee apartment rentals, listed in alphabetical order.
 While you’ll likely wade through some duplicate listings across the sites, playing the field will maximize your options.

 Good for: Finding an apartment from smaller mom-and-pop-type landlords, especially in the outer boroughs